 The flag "irradiation failure" may be set; in this case, a non-fatal error has occurred (measurement signal level too high or too low, beam lies at the edge of the measurement window).
 The cause is encoded in the register "Warning identifier".
-However, the beam parameters have been determined and are available in the results registers.
+Beam parameters were nevertheless determined; these are then available in the results registers.